coin-or/pulp/.github/CONTRIBUTING.md

 ## Want to contribute but do not know where to start?

 Check the [Roadmap][roadmap] for the project to see what you can help with.
 We're always looking for more examples and better documentation.
+Or check the issues that have the "help wanted" or "bug" tag.

 ### Attribution